What is eSIM and how can it change the future of communication?

-Remember the old days when switching mobile carrier took weeks or using network services abroad required getting a local SIM?
-Well, with the advent of eSIM all such problems are soon going to be a thing of the past.
+Remember the old days when switching mobile carriers took weeks and using network services abroad required getting a local SIM?
+Well, with the advent of eSIM, such problems are soon going to be a thing of the past.

-But before diving into seeing how eSIM can cause such a disruption, let’s first address some basic questions.
+But before we dive into seeing how eSIM can cause such a disruption, let’s first address some basic questions.

-A SIM or Subscriber Identity Module is a small integrated-circuit in the form of a chip that is used to perform all network related operations.
-These operations can be anything from calling, messaging, browsing the internet etc. In a nutshell, a SIM is the most important component when it comes to performing most of the operations on the phone.
+A SIM or Subscriber Identity Module is a small integrated-circuit in the form of a chip that is used to perform all network-related operations.
+These operations can be anything from calling and messaging to browsing the internet.
+In a nutshell, a SIM is the most important component when it comes to carrying out a large number of operations on your phone.

-Over the years, the size of the SIM has kept getting smaller, resulting in four form factors, 1FF or FULL-SIM, 2FF or MINI-SIM, 3FF or MICRO-SIM, 4FF or NANO-SIM.
-Irrespective of the different form factors, the size of the memory has always been the in the same range (8-256KB).
+Over the years, the size of the SIM has kept getting smaller resulting in four form factors: 1FF or FULL-SIM, 2FF or MINI-SIM, 3FF or MICRO-SIM, and 4FF or NANO-SIM.
+However, irrespective of the different form factors, the size of the memory has still always been in the same range (8-256KB).

-A SIM memory is mainly used to store information required for authentication and proper functioning.
-It has also been used to store Contacts in the past.
-But with the various cloud services available, that option seems obsolete.
+A SIM memory is primarily used to store information required for authentication and the proper functioning of various services.
+In the past, it has also been used to store Contacts, but with a wide range of various cloud services now available, that option has become obsolete.

 Two of the most important pieces of information stored on a SIM is the IMSI number and the Authentication key.

-An IMSI or International Mobile Subscriber Identity is a 15-digit number stored on a 64-bit field that is used to determine the subscriber’s mobile network and country of operation.
-It is one of the most valuable information and thus needs to be secured from any misuse.
+An IMSI or International Mobile Subscriber Identity is a 15-digit number stored on a 64-bit field that is used to determine a subscriber’s mobile network and the country of operation.
+It is one of the most valuable information, and therefore, needs to be secured from any misuse.
 For this reason, another identity called the TMSI or Temporary Mobile Subscriber Identity is used instead.

-Ki or Authentication Key is a 128-bit value which is present on a GSM SIM and used for the authentication process.
-It is unique for every SIM and is also present on the carrier’s database.
+Ki or Authentication Key is a 128-bit value that is present on a GSM SIM and used for the authentication process.
+It is unique for every SIM and is present on the carrier’s database.

 For the nerd inside you, here’s how the authentication process works:

-- At first, when the device is turned ON, the IMSI is obtained from the SIM and passed on to the mobile network for access and authentication.
+- First, when the device is turned ON, the IMSI is obtained from the SIM and then passed on to the mobile network for access and authentication.
 This process may sometimes require a PIN.

 - Now a random number (RAND) is generated and signed using the key (Ki) associated with that IMSI to generate a new Signed Response (SRES_1) along with a key (Kc).

-- The operator sends the random number (RAND) to the device where its own key (Ki) is used to sign and generate another Signed Response (SRES_2) along with a key (Kc).
-This is then sent back to the operator.
+- The operator sends the random number (RAND) to the device where its own key (Ki) is used to sign and generate another Signed Response (SRES_2) along with a key (Kc), which is then sent to the operator.

-- Finally, at the operator’s end, both the responses, SRES_1 and SRES_2 are compared to find a match.
+- Finally, at the operator’s end, both responses SRES_1 and SRES_2 are compared to find a match.
 If found, the SIM is authenticated and can be used to perform communications in the future.
-In order to make this communication secure, it is encrypted using the key (Kc).
+Further, to make this communication secure, it is encrypted using the key (Kc).

 What is eSIM and how is it different from a physical SIM?